tiagocostarebelo/react-daily-challenges/README.md

 ## Topics Covered

 - State Management with `useState`
-- Conditional Rendering and Styling based on State
+- Conditional Rendering and Dynamic Styling
-- Create Components
+- Component Creation and Reusability
-- Controlled Components
+- Controlled Components and Form Handling
-- formData object
+- Managing Form Data with Objects
 - Data persistence with localStorage
 - Custom hooks and separation of logic
-- Event handling and input validation
+- Event Handling and Input Validation
+- Managing Global vs Component-Level State
+- Portals and Side Effects with useEffect

 ---